sunilgurung1981/my-project-snake-game/README.md

 ## :satellite: Upcoming Features

-- [:x:] add some more functionality on game such as increase speead of snake after player score 20 and so on
+-  add some more functionality on game such as increase speead of snake after player score 20 and so on
-- [:x:] add background audio which play all the time
+-  add background audio which play all the time